The Examining Authority (ExA) recommended refusal on grounds of damage to heritage, landscape and culture.

-The Examining Authority (ExA) comprised five experienced independent planning inspectors appointed by the Planning Inspectorate, an arm’s length Government Agency, to make recommendations to the Transport Secretary on the DCO draft Development Control Order (DCO) for the A303 Stonehenge road scheme.
-The Examination began with a Preliminary Meeting at Salisbury Race Course began on 2 April 2019 at which the ExA introduced the procedures for participation to statutory bodies and those who had made relevant representations to the panel.
+The Examining Authority (ExA) comprised a panel of five experienced independent planning inspectors appointed by the Planning Inspectorate, an arm’s length Government Agency, to make recommendations to the Transport Secretary on the draft Development Consent Order (DCO) for the A303 Stonehenge road scheme.
+The Examination began with a Preliminary Meeting at Salisbury Race Course on 2 April 2019 at which the ExA introduced the procedures for participation to statutory bodies and those who had made relevant representations to the panel.

-The Examination was completed six months later on 2 October 2019 having visited the view points and construction sites, listened to detailed evidence from stakeholders, specialists, residents, NGOs and members of the participating public, and cross examined the applicant on issues and questions raised.
-The ExA recommendation was submitted to the Transport Secretary on 2 January 2020 and published by the Planning Inspectorate following the Transport Secretary’s decision on 12 November 2020.
-The ExA recommended refusal on grounds of damage to heritage and culture.
+The Examination was completed six months later on 2 October 2019, the ExA having visited view points and construction sites, listened to detailed evidence from stakeholders, specialists, residents, NGOs and members of the participating public, and questioned the applicant on issues and queries raised.
+The ExA’s recommendation was submitted to the Transport Secretary on 2 January 2020 and published by the Planning Inspectorate following the Transport Secretary’s decision on 12 November 2020.

 Overview – Extract from ExA report

 The Proposed Development comprises construction of a new two-lane dual carriageway for the A303 between Amesbury and Berwick Down.
 Key elements are:

 • A northern bypass of Winterbourne Stoke with a viaduct over the River Till valley;